Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 # Cartoon-Photo Classifier: TensorFlow Serving Deployment

-TensorFlow Serving acts as a simple “wrapper” for models that provides an API surface as well as production-level scalability.
-It provides the infrastructure for hosting a model on a server.
-Clients can then use HTTP to pass requests to the server along with a data payload.
-The data will be passed to the model, which will run inference, get the results, and return them to the client.
-There are several methods by which you can install TensorFlow Serving.
+TensorFlow Serving acts as a "wrapper" for models by providing an API by which to query the model directly.
+It also provides the infrastructure for hosting a model on a server to allow for production-level scalability.
+Clients can use HTTP to pass requests to the server along with a data payload.
+The data is then passed to the model, which will run the inference, get the results, and return them to the client.
+There are several methods by which TensorFlow Serving can be installed.
 This example uses Docker.

 The model used in this example is the simpler, more lightweight cartoons-photos ```.h5``` model generated [here](https://github.com/Carla-de-Beer/cartoon-photo-classifier/tree/main/classifier).